Python Programming Tutorial

 # Attempting to modify will cause an error

-# colors[0] = "yellow" # Error: Tuples are immutable
+# shapes[0] = "rectangle" # Error: Tuples are immutable

 Python List Vs Tuple